tari-labs/tari-university/src/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 - 0x ([[33]], [[34]])
   - An Ethereum ERC20-based smart contract token (ZRX).
-  - Provides an open-source protocol to exchange ERC20-compliant tokens on the Ethereum block chain using off-chain matching engines in the form of dApps (*Relayers*) that facilitate transactions between *Makers* and *Takers*.
+  - Provides an open-source protocol to exchange ERC20-compliant tokens on the Ethereum blockchain using off-chain matching engines in the form of dApps (*Relayers*) that facilitate transactions between *Makers* and *Takers*.
   - Off-chain order relay + on-chain settlement.
   - *Maker* chooses *Relayer*, specifies token exchange rate, expiration time, fees to satisfy *Relayer's* fee schedule, and signs order with private key.
   - Consensus is governed with the publicly available DEX smart contract: addresses, token balances, token exchange, fees, signatures, order status, and final transfer.